 Q: What is the closest T-stop or bus?

 A) The Orange Line to Jackson Square or Stoneybrook are a 10 minute walk away.
 The Green E line to #39 bus is a 5 minute walk.

 Q: Is the center handicap accessible?

 A) The meditation room is handicap accessible however the rest room is not.

-Kadam Kyle Davis is the Resident Teacher of KMC Boston and has been teaching Buddhism and meditation for five years, beginning at the Kadampa World Peace Temple in New York and then moving to New England three years ago to teach.
+Kadam Kyle Davis is the Resident Teacher of KMC Boston and has been teaching Buddhism and meditation for seven years, beginning at the Kadampa World Peace Temple in New York and then moving to New England five years ago to teach.
 He has studied and practiced extensively on long-term, in-depth training programs at Kadampa Buddhist temples in New York and in England.
 Kyle is well known for his good heart and clear, practical teachings.